Peppermint tea benefits

 The Science Behind Peppermint’s Healing Power

-Dr. Sarah Johnson, a gastroenterologist at Johns Hopkins University, notes that “peppermint’s ability to relax smooth muscle tissue in the digestive tract makes it particularly effective for managing various gastrointestinal issues.
-The antispasmodic properties we see in clinical practice align perfectly with what patients report when using peppermint tea regularly.”
+“As a gastroenterologist at Johns Hopkins University, I cannot speak highly enough of peppermint’s ability to relax smooth muscle tissue in the digestive tract, and this makes it a powerful tool in addressing many gastrointestinal complaints” notes Dr. Johnson.
+“The antispasmodic property and GI relief show clinical practice aligns perfectly with what patients tell us when they are using peppermint tea on a daily basis.”

 10 Powerful Peppermint Tea Benefits That Will Change Your Health